inductiva/inductiva/tutorials/simulators/OpenSees.md

 ### Running Your Simulation

 Here is the code required to run an OpenSees simulation using the Inductiva API.
-Don't worry if it doesn't all make sense right now; everything will become clearer in the upcoming steps.

 ```python
 """OpenSees Simulation."""